Splitting Symplectic Monodromy: The birational projective plane

-\begin{proof}[Sketch] By hypothesis $\phi$ is ``fibred at infinity", meaning that its mirror automorphism sends skyscraper sheaves of points near infinity to skyscraper sheaves of points.
-Taking a point $p$ not lying on one of the countably many $(-2)$-curves, one sees that the family of point-like objects associated to $\phi(T)$ has a member whose support does not contain any $(-2)$-curve, so is in fact a point, and is thus quasi-isomorphic to the skyscraper sheaf $\mathcal{O}_p$ (cf.~the discussion of Assumption \ref{assump:inexact} part (i)).
-For any $(-2)$-curve $C \subset U_{\xi}$, we have $\Ext^*(\mathcal{O}_p,\mathcal{O}_C)$ = 0.
-Semicontinuity of the rank of $\Ext$-groups, and the algebraicity of the family of modules associated to $T'$ as constructed in \cite{Kartal:algebraic}, means that the rank of $\Ext^*(\EuI,\mathcal{O}_C)$ jumps up on at most a Zariski-closed subset of $(\Lambda_{\bC}^*)^2$, where this torus parametrises the family of modules $\EuI$ defined by $T'$.
+By hypothesis $\phi$ is ``fibred at infinity'', meaning that its mirror automorphism sends skyscraper sheaves of points near infinity to skyscraper sheaves of points.
+Take such an image point $p \in U_{\xi}$ not lying on one of the countably many $(-2)$-curves.
+One sees that there is some parameter $t_0$ for which $\scrJ_{t_0}$ has support which does not contain any $(-2)$-curve, so is in fact a point, and is thus quasi-isomorphic to the skyscraper sheaf $\mathcal{O}_p$ (cf.~the discussion of Assumption \ref{assump:inexact} part (i)).

-Suppose now some member $\scrJ$ of our family of modules does have support a (possibly reducible) $(-2)$-curve $C$.
-Pick a point $q \in C$; then $\Ext^*(\scrJ,\mathcal{O}_q) \neq 0$, so by semicontinuity, it remains non-zero on the whole family.
-But this contradicts the previous discussion.
-It follows that the two Lagrangian tori define two charts of the given form.
-Since $U_{\xi}$ is irreducible, these necessarily differ by a birational map.